-- 6. Consultation meetings were undertaken with fisheries stakeholders between October 2017 and July 2018 to obtain information on fishing grounds and operating practices and to discuss potential concerns relating to the proposed East Anglia ONE North project.
+- 6. Consultation meetings were undertaken with fisheries stakeholders between October 2017 and July 2018 to obtain information on fishing grounds and operating practices and to discuss potential concerns relating to the proposed East Anglia TWO project.
 In addition, information was obtained with regard to vessels and gears specifications.
 A list of consultees, along with the dates of meetings, is provided in Table A13.1.2. - 7.
-Local UK fishermen who attended consultation meetings confirmed that evidence previously supplied for other offshore windfarm projects in the vicinity of the proposed East Anglia ONE North project, such as East Anglia ONE and East Anglia THREE was still applicable and relevant to their current activities.
-As such, information gathered during consultation for those projects has been used to inform this report, including that obtained in relation to the location of fishing grounds of local fleets. - 8.
-Attempts have been made to consult with all relevant stakeholders.
-Consultation with fisheries stakeholders is on-going and will continue after submission of the PEI.
+Local UK fishermen who attended consultation meetings confirmed that evidence previously supplied for other offshore windfarm projects in the vicinity of the proposed East Anglia TWO project, such as East Anglia ONE and East Anglia THREE was still applicable and relevant to their current activities.
+As such, information gathered during consultation for those projects has been used to inform this report, including that obtained in relation to the location of fishing grounds of local fleets.

-Consultee Role, Organisation, Country Consultation Date Julian Gregory CEO Eastern IFCA 16/08/2017 Pim Visser Chief Executive; VisNed, the Netherlands 19/10/2017 Sander Meyns Project Coordinator; Rederscentrale, Belgium 31/10/2017 Dale Rodmell Assistant Chief Executive; NFFO, UK 01/11/2018 Anthony Viera General Secretary; CRPMEM, France 12/01/2018 Darren Humphrey Marine Management Organisation 23/7/2018 Fisherman 1 Orford fisherman 17/7/2018 Fisherman 2 Orford fisherman 17/7/2018
+Consultee Role, Organisation, Country Consultation Date Julian Gregory CEO Eastern IFCA 16/08/2017 Pim Visser Chief Executive; VisNed, the Netherlands 19/10/2017 Sander Meyns Project Coordinator; Rederscentrale, Belgium 31/10/2017 Dale Rodmell Assistant Chief Executive; NFFO, UK 13/11/2017

-Table A13.1.2 Consultation undertaken with UK and transboundary fisheries stakeholders
+Table A13.1.2 Consultation carried out with UK and transboundary stakeholders of the proposed East Anglia TWO project